 Sparklite is technically a top-down Metroidvania-roguelike game, it’s all about going down to the procedurally generated world, making it as far as you can before you die whilst collecting as much Sparklite as you can, then using whatever you collected on unlocking new abilities or weapons before going back down to give it another shot.
 As such, I always find that these games start off rather slow, you’ll die quite a bit at first whilst trying to survive with only a few health hearts and a weak attack.
 However, the whole concept is very addictive and you won’t want to stop playing as you’ll gradually increase your stats via the use of items you find, buy or combine.

 Also, whilst you’re off on your adventure, you’ll find new and interesting people such as a guy giving you free items, a fellow mechanic, two people who always seem to get lost, and even a floating guy who has an obsession with racing you.
-All of these will accompany you back at the floating refuge should you talk to them, offering you new rooms and resources to unlock.
+All of these will accompany you back at the floating refuge, should you talk to them, offering you new rooms and resources to unlock.
 For example, once the item guy has returned, he’ll give you one random free item before you start your next run, the mechanic will let you pay to build weapons you’ve used within certain buildings down below, and the professor registers all of the creatures you’ve killed, letting you pick one which you’ll instantly become stronger against.

 The game itself, upon the planet, is a brilliant 2D Pixel-art action-puzzle game where you’ll regularly have to use your newly unlocked weapons and abilities in order to progress (hence the Metroidvania aspect) and overcome the enemies you face.
 If you don’t take the time to ensure you’re fully upgraded, your time spent down below won’t be long.
 The controls are really tight and the game runs about as smooth as it can get – the whole combat and exploration aspect (via initially uncharted maps) is very precise and a lot of fun each and every time you venture into the newly generated world.

 Sparklite wouldn’t be a very good game if there was no way to upgrade and boost your stats and abilities, ensuring that each run you make allows you to get a little further before you are forced to retreat once more.
 Thankfully, there are a bunch of mechanics which ensures that you are always given a fair chance.
 First of all, you can find or buy enhancements for Ada which can be equipped before you set off on an adventure.
-These include things such as reducing damage taken by 1/4 hearts, increasing your health by 1/4 hearts, boosting the damage you deliver, and there are even maps which reveal an entire region, even after it’s been shuffled.
+These include things such as reducing damage taken by 1/4 hearts, increasing your health by 1/4 hearts, boosting the damage you deliver, and there are even maps that reveal an entire region, even after it’s been shuffled.
 The tactical part of this process is that your enhancement slots are limited and various items take up a different amount of slots, so you have to prioritise what you need over what you want.

 What I found really cool is that you can actually merge the same item together in order to combine their strength without using up more space.
 For example, if you merge a +1/4 heart item with another, you now have a +1/2 heart item which takes up the same room as the +1/4 heart item.
 Then, if you merge a +1/2 with another +1/2, you get a whole heart in one slot, rather than four.
 All passive abilities can be upgraded in this way so that it boosts their effectiveness.
 You can, if you have a lot of spare Sparklites, pay to increase the size of the slot-space, but other things are more important earlier on in the game.